-Disability Discrimination Client
+Gina, Disability Discrimination Client

 Making Sense of the Law on disability discrimination for employees

 Otherwise, protection is granted to those with a physical or mental impairment which has a substantial and long-term effect on their ability to carry out normal day-to-day activities.
-The law also protects employees who are discriminated against because of the disability of a family member, friend or other people they associate with.
+These employee rights and laws also protect employees who are discriminated against because of the disability of a family member, friend or other people they associate with.

-If you believe you have been discriminated against with regards to pay, working conditions, training, promotion or dismissal we can help.
+We offer disability discrimination legal advice on unfair dismissal disability discrimination, disability redundancy, and to those who have been offered a Settlement Agreement.
 We can also help if you believe you are facing disability discrimination as a job applicant or worker, including problems with a reference.
-We can advise regarding your employer’s duties to make reasonable adjustments to try and keep you in your job.
+Our disability discrimination at work solicitors can advise regarding your employer’s duties to make reasonable adjustments to try and keep you in your job.
 If an Employment Tribunal is the only option, we can represent you.

 Martin Searle Solicitors is the trading name of ms solicitors ltd, which is authorised and regulated by the Solicitors Regulation Authority, and is registered in England under company number 05067303.© 2023